Author: Ron Graham

-I have spent many hours over twelve months putting together a complete verse by verse study of Acts.
+I have spent hundreds of hours putting together a complete verse by verse study of Acts.
 In this preface I explain some of the aims and attitudes behind this work, and how you might make the best use of it.

 The text of Acts appearing in these studies is my own paraphrase.
 My main aims were to present Luke’s text in a straightforward manner, keeping the language simple.
 I've done such things as (1) broken up long sentences into shorter ones; (2) replaced many pronouns with the nouns they refer to; (3) eliminated most instances of And where it starts or joins sentences; (4) Eliminated phrases such as "it happened that" which are stylistic but contain no information; (5) replaced some of Luke’s terms with more understandable ones such as commander instead of his chiliarch.

 Beyond these measures, I have frequently not reproduced the exact sentence structure and phraseology of Luke, but rather used my own words to express what he meant.
 That's what a paraphrase is.
 I realise that some translators will even take these liberties, but I have not attempted a translation.
 The paraphrase, is intended to be expository —to explain and bring out the meaning of the original text.

 The symbol ¶ appears before each section of my paraphrase, to remind the student that I am not quoting from any translation but using my own words.

 The paraphrase appears in discrete sections, but is also repeated in fragments with the comments.
 Sometimes the paraphrase will differ slightly in the fragment compared to the sectional reading.
 This is intentional.